ripienaar/free-for-dev/README.md

    * [webhookrelay.com](https://webhookrelay.com) — Manage, debug, fan-out and proxy all your webhooks to public or internal (ie: localhost) destinations.
 Also, expose servers running in a private network over a tunnel by getting a public HTTP endpoint (`https://yoursubdomain.webrelay.io <----> http://localhost:8080`).
    * [Xirsys](https://www.xirsys.com) — Global network of STUN / TURN servers with a generous free tier.
    * [ZeroTier](https://www.zerotier.com) — FOSS managed virtual Ethernet as a service.
 Unlimited end-to-end encrypted networks of 100 clients on free plan.
 Clients for desktop/mobile/NA; web interface for configuration of custom routing rules and approval of new client nodes on private networks.
-   * [Tailscale](https://tailscale.com/) — Zero config VPN.
-Installs on any device, manages firewall rules.
-Run on MacOS, iOS, Windows, Linux, and Android.
+   * [Tailscale](https://tailscale.com/) — Zero config VPN, using the open source WireGuard protocol.
+Installs on MacOS, iOS, Windows, Linux, and Android devices.
 Free plan for personal use with 20 devices.

 **[⬆ back to top](#table-of-contents)**